 - Because it is totally flexible around the top, a higher, more intimate fit is possible for better side-to-side control and front-to-back stability.

-- Command and alignment of the thigh bone, preventing shifting within the socket.
+- Contoured alignment of the femur, preventing shifting within the socket.

 Amputees are able to control their prosthesis more effectively, allowing them to re-enter the work force and to participate in recreational activities such as running, dancing and golfing.